ViliLipo/jaffa-frontend-swalab2020/report.md

 choreography-based saga at first, because the Content Manager was always meant to tell the Moderation manager exactly what local transaction to execute.

-The case is bit naive as a Saga as there is only two services and it does not very clearly demonstrate the chain of compensating actions that would happen if the saga involved more services.
+The case is a bit naive as a saga as there is only two services and it does not very clearly demonstrate the chain of compensating actions that would happen if the saga involved more services.
 In addition to that the `Moderation Manager` does not write anything to its database during the saga, so the case is really oversimplified.
-To flesh out the saga the `Moderation Manager` could have a database table logging the moderation actions it has done, or multiple offenses from a single account, like spamming could result to a mute.
+To flesh out the saga, the `Moderation Manager` could have a database table logging the moderation actions it has done, or multiple offenses from a single account, like spamming could result to a mute.